dangerousl/dangerousl.github.io/content/2020-06-27-in-defense-of-video-games.md

 I did not read many books as a child, believe it or not.
 I do not read many books to this day.

 I did spend a lot of time on the computer or video game console.
-By the 5th grade, I was able to boast college level skills in reading a comprehension.
+By the 5th grade, I was able to boast college level skills in reading comprehension.
 I developed a passion for music that has thankfully turned into a lifelong thing for me now.

 All this pontificating might make it seem I'm advocating that video games assist in childhood learning development.
 The anectodal evidence I've provided proves almost nothing - each person is different and learns at their own pace.
 Still, I'm confident my path gave me a boost in my education.